Former Virginia Lt. Gov. Justin Fairfax And Wife Dead In Apparent Murder-Suicide

 Federal Judge Rules Virginia Redistricting Effort Is Illegal

 Former Virginia Lt.
-Gov. Justin Fairfax And Wife Dead In Apparent Murder-Suicide was originally published on hellobeautiful.com
+Gov. Justin Fairfax And Wife Dead In Apparent Murder-Suicide was originally published on newsone.com